Corey Haim: The Two Coreys and final years

-In the early 2000s, Haim attempted to support himself by selling clumps of his hair and an extracted molar on eBay.
-The tooth reached $150 before being pulled from the listings in line with eBay's restrictions on the sale of body parts.
 On February 7, 2008, Haim ran a paid advertisement in the Hollywood trade publication Variety with a full-page photo, stating: "This is not a stunt.
 I'm back.
 I'm ready to work.
 I'm ready to make amends".
 In February 2008, filming commenced in Vancouver for Lost Boys: The Tribe, a direct-to-DVD sequel featuring few of the original cast.
 Haim wept when he was told on-camera that there was no role for him in the film.
 He later was scheduled to film a cameo appearance, but turned up on the set obviously under the influence and was unable to remember his lines.
 A&E canceled The Two Coreys midway through its second season in July 2008.

 Amid the Two Coreys' well-publicized estrangement came unconfirmed reports that Warner Bros. planned to release a Lost Boys 3—with their characters facing off.
 Feldman was confirmed to star in and act as executive producer of Lost Boys: The Thirst.
 In July 2008, Haim completed filming on the gambling comedy Shark City in Toronto with Vivica A. Fox, Carlo Rota and David Phillips.
 Haim and G Tom Mac developed an idea for a reality show called Lost Boy Found, documenting Haim's addiction and recovery through music at Mac's studio, where he had been given a place to stay.
 Mac pledged that if Haim stayed clean, he would allow him to come on tour and perform with him.
 A pilot was filmed, but the show was not picked up.